browserengineering/book/book/visual-effects.md

 Look at how the letters near the corner are cut off to maintain a sharp rounded edge.
-(Uhh... actually, at the time of this writing, Safari does not support `overflow: clip`, so if you're using Safari you won't see this effect.)
-That's clipping; without the `overflow: clip` property these letters would instead be fully drawn.
+(Uhh... actually, at the time of this writing, Safari does not support `overflow: clip`, so if you're using Safari you won't see this effect.[^hidden]) That's clipping; without the `overflow:clip` property these letters would instead be fully drawn.

+[^hidden]: Other values of `overflow`, such as `hidden`, are supported by all browsers.
+However, if you change to this value in a real broser, you'll notice that the height of the blue box increases, and the rounded corners no longer clip out the text.
+This is because `overflow:hidden` has different rules for sizing boxes, having to do with the possibility of the child content being scrolled (`hidden` means "clipped, but might be scrolled by JavaScript).
+If the blue box had not been taller, than it would have been impossible to see the text, which is really bad if it's intended that there should be a way to scroll it onscreen.

 Counterintuitively, we'll implement clipping using blending modes.
 We'll make a new surface (the mask), draw a rounded rectangle into it,